REMEXLabs/res/Readme.md

-# resserver-client
+# res

-A ajax client to query and retrieve data from an OpenURC resource server.
+An ajax client to query and retrieve data from an OpenURC resource server.